Fifth Week Flags and Beyond

-A Fifth Week Flag is an early warning email alert sent by the instructor of a class to any freshman whose work is below a grade of C at the fifth week.
-Flags will start to be sent during the week of March 12.
-Flags are sent via email to you from your instructor or TA, with a copy to your firstyear advisor, and a copy to the UAAP.
+A Fifth Week Flag is an early warning email alert sent by the instructor of a class to any first-year student whose work is below a grade of C at the fifth week.
+Flags will start to be sent during the week of Oct.
+15. Flags are sent via email to you from your instructor or TA, with a copy to your firstyear advisor, and a copy to the Office of the First Year.

 The Flag is an alert to let you and your advisor know that you need to improve your performance in one or more subjects at the point where there is still enough time in the term to do so.
 Fifth Week Flags are for your information; no notation is made on your internal or external record.